Tauã (footballer, born 1995)

-Tauã Antunes (born 24 February 1995), simply known as Tauã, is a Brazilian footballer who plays as a midfielder for Portuguesa.
+Tauã Antunes (born 24 February 1995), simply known as Tauã, is a Brazilian footballer who plays as a midfielder for Caxias, on loan from Portuguesa.

 Club career

 Born in Caraguatatuba, São Paulo, Tauã was a São José dos Campos FC youth graduate.
 He made his senior debut with Lemense in the 2016 Campeonato Paulista Segunda Divisão, and moved to EC São Bernardo in the following year.

 After helping in São Bernardo's promotion to the Campeonato Paulista Série A3, Tauã joined São José-SP for the 2018 Segundona.
 On 10 January 2019, he was presented at Comercial-SP.

 On 11 November 2019, Tauã agreed to a contract with Portuguesa Santista.
 The following 13 August, he moved to Série C side Boa Esporte.

 On 15 January 2021, Tauã was announced at Água Santa.
 On 15 June, he signed for Portuguesa, and lifted the Campeonato Paulista Série A2 with the latter in 2022.

+On 15 April 2024, Tauã was announced at third division side Londrina, on loan until the end of the year.
+Back to Lusa for the 2025 season, he was regularly used before being loaned out to Caxias also in division three on 20 August of that year.

+Upon returning, Tauã rescinded with Portuguesa on 4 November 2025.